Filter by

 Aquaculture producers need authorisation before using seawater or fresh water for the farm.
 When they return it to the environment, the status of the water body must not deteriorate.
 Discharges from EU aquaculture facilities must meet the rigorous EU water quality standards as well as stringent national, regional, and local regulations.

-Certain forms of aquaculture such as mollusc farming and the farming of algae and other invertebrates, when appropriately managed, can improve the water quality due to the absorption of excess nutrients and organic matter from the environment.
+Certain forms of aquaculture such as mollusc farming and the farming of algae and other invertebrates, when appropriately managed, can improve the water quality due to the absorption of excess nutrients and organic matter from their aquatic environment.

-Recirculating aquaculture systems (RAS) are land-based aquaculture facilities – either open air or indoors – that minimise water consumption by filtering, adjusting, and reusing the water.
+Recirculating aquaculture systems (RAS) are land-based aquaculture facilities – either open air or indoors – that minimize water consumption by filtering, adjusting, and reusing the water.

-On the other hand, a RAS facility tends to be energy intensive and expensive.
-Investment costs are high, and the recirculation technology consumes vast amounts of energy and requires to be controlled and managed by a skilled workforce.
+On the other hand, a RAS facility tends to be energy-intensive and expensive.
+Investment costs are high, and recirculation technology consumes vast amounts of energy and requires to be controlled and managed by a skilled workforce.
 Furthermore, the technology remains to prove its viability on large-scale production, especially concerning saline water environments.

 (i) Vegetable by-products from wheat, soya, and maize.